spanner888/CamScripts/README_1_ImportCSVToolData.md

 so ...include my aldtready wrtten doc: re use empty test lib. or even an entire test Tool dir with default tools/shapes.

-# EXAMPLE OUTPUT ...started above???? search for summary

-ignoring shape name: v engrave.
-It is not in user shapes folder /home/spanner888/Documents/_APPS_lappy/FC_wkly-38553/squashfs-root/appd_mlappy/Tools:

-Adding ToolBit Shape: endmill, Dia: 3.175 Name: 2F_D3.175-L50.0_endmill

-Imported 57 Tool details & added to current library.
-Skipped or failed to import 34 rows in csv file.

-Multiple messages like:
-Sketcher::setUpSketch()-T:0.00035092
-May appear for each ToolBit added.
-These are not errors and can be ignored.